 - Computers.
-Previous to this algorithmic notations could/were only executed/executable by ourselves or other human beings.
-Now we can farm some of that execution out (the simpler bits, anyway) to a piece of machinery and no longer have to rely on hands/brains to execute those algorithms.
+Previous to this algorithmic notations could/were only executed/executable by humans.
+Now we can farm some of that execution out (the simpler bits, anyway) to a piece of machinery and are no longer reliant on hands and brains to execute those algorithms.

 - Computer networks.
 The marriage of and allow us to extend algorithmic execution in space and time, and for those executions to collaborate among themselves, without our own in-the-moment interaction, to leverage the results of other executions.